Paws and Hooves Animal TherapyPopular Ad

 Canine Merishia massage

-Canine Merishia massage can help improve a dogs mobility, as soreness and muscle spasm can lead to restricted movements within the body.
+Canine Merishia massage animal therapy can help improve a dogs mobility, as soreness and muscle spasm can lead to restricted movements within the body.
 Full patient assessment will be carried out prior to establishing the best treatment.

 A vets consent must be obtained.
 The Prices vary depending on your pets treatment.